foresta-network/EasyA-Foresta/README.md

 ## Project Disclaimer

-The architecture, business ideation, and initial pitch were extensively developed during Encode's Polkadot Hackathon just in March 2024.
+The architecture, business ideation, and initial pitch were extensively developed during Polkadot North America Hackathon just in May 2024.
 Despite the project's inception during the three-week event, significant architectural challenges were identified and subsequently addressed.
-The feedback and insights gained from the Encode Hackathon were invaluable as we were finalists but ultimately did not win any prize, enabling us to refine and expand our vision effectively with increased motivation to see this project's vision through and further develop.
+The feedback and insights gained from the Hackathon were invaluable as we are currently finalists in the Smart Contract track and will be pitching live in DotSocial 2024 during Consensus 2024.
 This project as presented is a culmination of ongoing efforts to innovate and enhance our solutions post-Encode Hackathon with the aim of obtaining further feedback towards applying for a Web3 Foundation grant to completely decentralize the protocol as we keep innovating and exploring possibilities.

-Next-steps are developing the compute-execute environment for NFT Algorithms for the Data Lake towards dMRV (Decentralized Measuring, Reporting and Verification) alognside data scientists at the AI + Environment EcoHackathon 2024 🛰️🍃[Hackathon Website](https://hack.biodivx.org/) in order for a chance to submit our project to Elon Musk's X prize while showing it to a larger community of Climate Scientist for further feedback and validation towards iteration of our project's approach.

 ---
 🌍 [Visit our website](https://www.foresta.network) | 🐦 Coming Soon |